Markham property owner built a backyard ice rink. The City says it has to go

 By Pat Taney

-Nearly four years ago, in the midst of COVID-19 lockdowns and closures, Martin Ross, a father of two, decided to build an ice rink in his large Markham backyard, located on Main Street in Unionville.
-The result has sparked a yearslong battle with his neighbours and in the courts.
+Nearly four years ago, amid COVID-19 lockdowns and closures, Martin Ross, a father of two, decided to build an ice rink in his large Markham backyard, located on Main Street in Unionville.
+The result sparked a yearslong battle with his neighbours and the courts.

-“Both of my kids play hockey and due to closures, they weren’t getting any time on the ice, so I decided to build the rink for them to keep up with their training,” Ross said.
+“Both of my kids play hockey, and due to closures, they weren’t getting any time on the ice, so I decided to build the rink so they could keep up with their training,” Ross said.

 He wasn’t alone.
 During that time, families across the GTA did the same by constructing makeshift ice rinks.
-The DIY projects usually involved some wood planks as borders and tarps to protect the ground.
-Ross though, went bigger.
+DIY projects usually involve some wood planks as borders and tarps to protect the ground.
+Ross, though, went bigger.

 “It’s not makeshift.
-It’s got a chiller system so it can stay cold a little bit longer.
+It has a chiller system, so it can stay cold a little longer.
 I made sure I put up proper boards, proper netting,” he told Speakers Corner.
 “I put a lot of work into it, a lot of time and a lot of savings.”

-To construct the rink, Ross poured a concrete pad and removed trees from the property as well.
+To construct the rink, Ross poured a concrete pad and removed trees from the property.
 He did so without first seeking City approval.
-Complicating things, Ross’s home is in Unionville’s historic centre and residents who live here are held to certain standards set to preserve the historic vibe.
+Complicating things, Ross’s home is in Unionville’s historic centre, and residents who live here are held to certain standards set to preserve the historic vibe.

-Living in a historic preservation area means homeowners like Ross are bound by a heritage easement, a legal agreement which gives the City of Markham a legal interest in any changes to ensure preservation of the property.
+Living in a historic preservation area means a heritage easement binds homeowners like Ross, a legal agreement which gives the City of Markham a legal interest in any changes to ensure the preservation of the property.

 He admittedly did not file for a permit before beginning construction.